endg/edww/content/en/2017-12-19-blogdown-book.md

 After a couple of months, I started to feel very anxious and guilty when I reported my progress to Tareef (president of RStudio), and the progress was often "not much progress".
 I really hate this feeling.
 I'm not a lazy guy.
 I just often seem to be busy with things that are not on the plan.

 Eventually I started to make a weekly plan in [a Google doc](https://docs.google.com/a/rstudio.com/document/d/1jVUUkjc-n1o6iwDIJkGVpRXU7VVmqyz5iAHdu2O5_0k/edit?usp=sharing).
-I stuck with it for two months, closed the Gmail tab in my browser in the daytime, quit Slack, logged out Twitter, and got the first draft done.
+I stuck with it for two months, closed the Gmail tab in my browser in the daytime, quit Slack, logged out tw, and got the first draft done.
 I wrote and documented the hugo-xmin theme during this period.
 It was my most productive moment.

 ## I don't really know my co-authors in person